CheetahO/cheetaho-wp-image-optimizer/readme.md

 - **Can this plugin resize images?**

     If you choose the option to resize your images and set max with and height then the image can be resized to a predefined size while keeping its aspect and proportions intact.

 ---

+- **Will CheetahO work with CloudFlare?**

+    Yes!
+You need to use the CloudFlare plugin or setup credentials in the CheetahO Settings page.
+If the credentials are correct, the plugin will automatically purge image cache from the CloudFlare when they are optimized.

+---